Engineer turned life coach?

 It’s unbelievable to me that in all my education as an engineer followed by leadership training in project management and two decades in the work place, that I’ve never been taught the skills I actually need in life.
-What I’ve learned in life coach training, in education at Case Western Reserve University in Emotional Intelligence and at MIT in Transformation Theory is what I bring to my clients now.
+What I’ve learned in life coach training, at Case Western Reserve University in emotional intelligence and University Toronto in Applied Mindfulness Meditation is what I bring to my clients now.

 I would love to work with you and show you the simple yet effective tools that exist.
 Simple, not easy — but together it’s easier.